 “It is when you switch your major five times,” said Liza.

 “Oh.
 My.
-God,” he said, sounding like a valley girl.
-She laughed and looked over to see him shaking his head and smiling.
+God,” he said, valley girl style.
+She laughed and looked over to see him shaking his head and grinning.
 “Yeah, that’s okay with me.”
 The sky erupted into a sea of lights as they entered Adams Square on the north side.

 “Where do you live?” she asked.